Kuriakose Bharanikulangara: Vatican Diplomat

 Bharanikulangara was selected for the secretarial staff of the Synod for the Synod of Bishops on Religious life in 1994 and on Africa in 1995.
 In the Synod of the Syro-Malabar Church held in Rome in 1992 he served as a local contact person and facilitator.
-His has served as a Vatican Diplomat in Thailand on probation, Cameroon and Guinea Equatorial as Second Secretary, in Iraq and Jordan as First Secretary, in Venezuela and Republic of Congo and Gabon as Second Counsellor, Permanent Observer Mission of the Holy See to the United Nations in New York as First Counsellor, desk officer for the so-called Second Committee of the United Nations, dealing with development, climate change, sustainability, poverty eradication, etc. And since July 2012 as Deputy Head of the Mission at the Apostolic Nunciature in Germany.
+He has served as a Vatican Diplomat in Thailand on probation, Cameroon and Guinea Equatorial as Second Secretary, in Iraq and Jordan as First Secretary, in Venezuela and Republic of Congo and Gabon as Second Counsellor, Permanent Observer Mission of the Holy See to the United Nations in New York as First Counsellor, desk officer for the so-called Second Committee of the United Nations, dealing with development, climate change, sustainability, poverty eradication, etc. And since July 2012 as Deputy Head of the Mission at the Apostolic Nunciature in Germany.
 He has also served as Associate Editor of Sathyadeepam from 1985 to 1988).
 He was also associated with the St. Thomas Academy Research News during this period.